 Speaker Selection Process

-The Syracuse University Commencement speaker is chosen through an annual selection process that starts when students, staff, faculty, alumni, and others in the community offer speaker suggestions through this website.
 The speaker selection process begins more than one year in advance of Commencement.
-The chosen speaker joins a long list of distinguished past Commencement speakers who have shared their thoughts, perspectives, and wisdom with SU graduates.
+The chosen speaker joins a long list of distinguished past Commencement speakers who have shared their thoughts, perspectives, and wisdom with Syracuse University graduates.

-All names submitted through the website are compiled in an alphabetical, unranked list and given to the official speaker selection committee composed of
+All names submitted through the website are compiled in an alphabetically unranked list and given to the official speaker selection committee composed of

 - senior class marshals (two seniors who represent the entire graduating class at commencement and who chair the committee);